 Innovative Education Colorado (InnEdCO) formerly TECHNOLOGY IN EDUCATION COLORADO, INC. (TIE) is a Colorado-based organization founded in 1986 by a group of teachers with a vision of hosting a conference focusing on the increasing role technology plays in education.

-Registration for the annual InnEdCO conference opens on approximately March 1 every year and, due to the popularity of the conference, participants are encouraged to register early.
+Registration for the annual InnEdCO conference opens late January to early February every year and, due to the popularity of the conference, participants are encouraged to register early.
 InnEdCO takes pride in a hands-on approach in many of the sessions offered at the conference.
 Through the generous contributions of Colorado school districts, last year’s conference utilized over 400 computers, approximately a two-to-one ratio of attendees to computers.

 InnEdCO always welcomes new presenters, corporate sponsors, vendors, and attendees.
 If you have additional questions regarding InnEdCO, contact any of the TIE board members via e-mail.

-Innovative Education Colorado (InnEdCO) is a tax-exempt organization under section 50i(c)(4) of the Internal Revenue Code.
-As a 50i(c)(4) organization, InnEdCO is responsible for income taxes on trade or business income that is not substantially related to its exempt status.
+Innovative Education Colorado (InnEdCO) is a tax-exempt organization under section 501c(3) of the Internal Revenue Code.
+As a 501c(3) organization, InnEdCO is responsible for income taxes on trade or business income that is not substantially related to its exempt status.
 InnEdCO is also responsible for paying all applicable federal, state, and local sales tax on all purchases.
 In addition, payments to InnEdCO in the form of exhibitor fees, conference attendance fees or any contributions of equipment, cash or sponsorship do not qualify as tax-deductible donations for attendees or exhibitors and should not be claimed as such on federal or state tax forms.
-InnEdCO is in the process of changing from a 501c(4) to a 501c(3) organization.
-This change in IRS status will qualify InnEdCO as a tax-deductible organization with additional tax advantages for attendees and vendors.
+InnEdCO is a tax-deductible organization with additional tax advantages for attendees and vendors.

-As a 501(c)(4) organization, InnEdCO is responsible for disclosing yearly financial statements.
+As a 501c(3) organization, InnEdCO is responsible for disclosing yearly financial statements.
 To meet this requirement, InnEdCO provides the current annual audited financial statement on its website.
 InnEdCO’s audit is conducted by Waugh & Goodwin, LLP, a Colorado Springs-based certified public accounting firm.
-If you have specific questions regarding InnEdCO’s financial statements, please contact Greg Miller, InnEdCO Board Treasurer.
-Greg’s contact information can be found on the InnEdCO Board webpage at: www.innedco.org.
+If you have specific questions regarding InnEdCO’s financial statements, please contact Mia Williams InnEdCO Board Treasurer.
+Mia’s contact information can be found on the InnEdCO Board webpage at: www.innedco.org.